Your Dependable Landfill Leachate Treatment Manufacturer

 NEWater’s landfill leachate treatment is used for waste leachate, which has a complex composition and high concentration of contaminants and is left as part of the landfill.
 It removes various organic substances and pollutants that affect the groundwater and surface water environment, thereby eliminating potential negative impacts on human health.

-NEWater Landfill Leachate Treatment Product Description
+NEWater Leachate Treatment Plant Product Description

 - Force & water concurrent- Force and water work together in the same direction to separate the free water at the fastest possible speed.